Two-Year Home Country Residence Requirement

 What if the embassy made a mistake?

-If you feel you have been marked subject to the 2-year rule in error or wish to clarify whether or not the 2-year rule applies to you, you may request an Advisory Opinion from the U.S. Department of State at any time.
+With that said, if you feel you have been marked subject to the 2-year rule in error or wish to clarify whether or not the 2-year rule applies to you, you may request an Advisory Opinion from the U.S. Department of State at any time.
 Requesting an Advisory Opinion does not have any impact your J visa status.

 Additional Considerations